- Painting >

 – Protective gear (rubber gloves, dust mask, glasses)

-Using a solution of trisodium phosphate (TSP) and warm water, clean the surface thoroughly, removing all the oil and grease that would otherwise discolor the paint job.
+Using a solution of trisodium phosphate (TSP) and warm water, clean the concrete floor or surface thoroughly, removing all the oil and grease that would otherwise discolor the paint job.
 Work the solution into the concrete with a metal-bristled brush.
 To determine the proper ratio of TSP to water, read the package instructions, but figure on about one-quarter cup TSP to one gallon warm water.
 TSP can harm skin and eyes if it makes contact, so be sure to wear full protective gear.

 Putty knife in hand, scrape away any protruding lumps or bumps that appeared after the first coat dried.
-Sand any areas where the paint failed to adhere; if you do end up sanding again, don’t forget to sweep again too.
+Sand any areas where the paint failed to adhere; if you do end up sanding again, don’t forget to sweep again, too.

-Apply the second coat in the same way that you applied the first.
+Apply the second coat of paint in the same way that you applied the first.
 This time around, however, press down firmly with the roller, mashing the paint into the holes the first coat didn’t penetrate.
 Before considering the project complete, let the second coat dry for about five days, particularly if the painted surface is a heavily trafficked floor.